MIDDLE SCHOOL | CARNEGIE HALL

 - Completed Performing Biography Form

-- $295 Participation deposit (the full deposit amount, minus the $10 application fee is refunded if not selected; once accepted, the deposit becomes non-refundable)
+- Application deposit (the full deposit amount, minus a $10 application fee is refunded if not selected; once a participant is accepted, his or her deposit becomes non-refundable)

 Each applicant must electronically submit an audio-only MP3 or M4A audition recording.
 Please visit the application page for additional information.